Jamie Foxx: 2007–2009: Intuition

 2007 brought him the lead role in the action thriller film The Kingdom opposite Chris Cooper, Jason Bateman, Jennifer Garner and Ashraf Barhom.
 In September 2007, Foxx was awarded a star on the Hollywood Walk of Fame: "[it was] one of the most amazing days of my life," said Foxx.
 In April 2009, Foxx played the lead role in the dramatic film The Soloist.
 A few months later in October 2009, he played a starring role alongside Gerard Butler in the thriller Law Abiding Citizen.
 In 2007, his company FoxxKing Entertainment signed deals with MTV and VH1.

 Foxx released his third album titled Intuition in 2008, featuring Kanye West, T.I., Ne-Yo, Lil' Kim and T-Pain.
 The album's first single, "Just Like Me" featuring T.I., was promoted by a video directed by Brett Ratner which featured an appearance by actress Taraji P. Henson.
 The second single "Blame It" featured T-Pain and became a top 5 single on the Billboard Hot 100 and a number-one single on the Billboard Hot R&B/Hip-Hop Songs chart.
-The song received many accolades for Foxx, including a Grammy Award for Best R&B Performance by a Duo or Group with Vocalss at the 52nd Annual Grammy Awards.
+The song received many accolades for Foxx, including a Grammy Award for Best R&B Performance by a Duo or Group with Vocals at the 52nd Annual Grammy Awards.
 The "Blame It" music video, directed by Hype Williams, features cameo appearances by Forest Whitaker, Samuel L. Jackson, Ron Howard, Quincy Jones and his Jarhead co-star Jake Gyllenhaal, amongst others.

 Foxx's musical career has also included a number of collaborations.
 In 2007, he recorded the song "She Goes All the Way" with country superstars Rascal Flatts for their Still Feels Good album.
 Foxx performed backing vocals for artist/songwriter Tank.
-He featured alongside The-Dream on Plies' "Please Excuse My Hands."
+He featured alongside The-Dream on Plies' "Please Excuse My Hands".
 He also appeared alongside Fabolous on the remix of Ne-Yo's "Miss Independent".
 Foxx collaborated with rapper The Game on the track "Around the World".
 Foxx also featured on T.I.'s single "Live in the Sky" from the album King.